 /mnt, you can save them back to your project when you stop or

 sync the workspace.

 Go to New > Terminal to open a Jupyter terminal.

 In the new terminal, run the following command to fetch some data from the BMRS:

 curl -o data.csv "https://www.bmreports.com/bmrs/?q=ajax/filter_csv_download/FUELHH/csv/FromDate%3D2020-01-01%26ToDate%3D2021-01-01/&filename=GenerationbyFuelType_20191002_1657"

 In the File Changes tab of your workspace, type a commit message in the text box.

-Click the Domino logo to return to your project.
-In the navigation pane, go to the Files section of Domino.
-Notice that the raw data has been saved in the latest revision.
+Click the Domino logo to return to your project in Domino.
+In the navigation pane, click Code.
+The raw data is saved in the latest revision.